rwth-acis/Spatial-UI-Converter/README.md

  - Foldout: [Object Collection](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/features/ux-building-blocks/object-collection?view=mrtkunity-2021-05)
  - VisualElement as container (not any of other controls)

 Due to technical limitations, Foldout is converted to an Object Collection that displays beside the converted UI.
 The place for Foldout is replaced by a button.
 By clicking it, one can open or close the Object Collection.
+You can set the cell size on the inspector of the converter.
+The original layout on UXML files will not be retained.

 Especially, ListView, MinMaxSlider, IMGUIContainer, and Scroller are not supported.
 For ListView, you can directly use ScrollView, but you might need to write the Callbacks by yourself.
 For MinMaxSlider, you can use two text field.
 For Scroller, you can use ScrollView or Slider.
-IMGUI (Editor GUI) is not considered here.
+IMGUIContainer is not considered here, since it is used for Editor GUI.

 Besides, the application can automatically convert texts on Labels, Buttons, etc. It supports font size, color, alighment and style (bold/italic).